-This chapter expounds some typical examples how to connect the Lightware device to the third-party units via serial, relay and GPIO ports.
+This chapter expounds some typical examples on how to connect the Lightware device to the third-party units via serial, relay and GPIO ports.

-For more details and examples about Event Manager please visit our website (www.lightware.com) and download Event Manager user's guide in the Downloads section.
+For more details and examples about Event Manager, please visit our website (www.lightware.com) and download the Event Manager Application Note from the Downloads section.

-- ► CONTROLLING A PROJECTOR/MONITOR VIA RS-232
+- CONTROLLING A PROJECTOR/MONITOR VIA RS-232

-- SWITCHING A POWER RELAY, TURN ON AND OFF THE LAMP
+- Switching a Power Relay, Turn on and off the Lamp

 - CONTROLLING A MOTORIZED SCREEN WITH RELAY

-- ► USING THE CONNECT A PUSHBUTTON WITH GPIO
+- ▶ Using the Connect a Pushbutton with GPIO

 - CONTROLLING A MOTION SENSOR WITH GPIO

-- SUPPLYING A LED DIRECTLY WITH GPIO
+- ► SUPPLYING A LED DIRECTLY WITH GPIO

-- Controlling a Motorized Screen with GPIO
+- ► CONTROLLING A MOTORIZED SCREEN WITH GPIO

 WARNING!
 The following sections contain third-party devices connected to the control ports of the Lightware devices.
-Please always check the technical parameters of the device (Voltage/Current) and the port of the Lightware device before connecting.
+Please always check the technical parameters of the device (Voltage/ Current) and the port of the Lightware device before connecting.
 Overloading a port could damage the device.